 The interface between operations and maintenance is important in remotely operated plants.
-There should be a documented procedure which co-ordinates the following areas:
+There should be a documented procedure that coordinates the following areas:

-- · control of personnel presence at site; - control of maintenance jobs at site (for example, lock-out tag-out procedure); - recording of any safety system taken out of service in the logbook; and - additionally, continuity of supply to the customer for example, scheduling the maintenance task when adequate product inventories are available) should be addressed in the documented procedure.
+- Control of personnel presence at site; - Control of maintenance jobs at site (for example, LOTO procedure); - Recording of any safety system taken out of service in the log book; and - Continuity of supply to the customer (for example, scheduling the maintenance task when adequate product inventories are available).